COVID-19 & Structural Violence

 It also led to this amusing exchange on Twitter:

-It was also special to write this article for a journal like International Perspective on Sexual and Reproductive Health (IPSRH)- a home for many important and definitive abortion and SRH articles and scholarly work.
-Not only was the article part of an abortion supplement (a fitting home), it was published in the last issue of the journal.
+It felt especially meaningful to publish this piece in International Perspectives on Sexual and Reproductive Health—a journal that has been home to so much important and definitive work in abortion and SRH.
+Not only was this article part of an abortion supplement, but it was published in the journal’s final issue.